Polymorphic light dermatosis

 • Rasch 1900

-• Hausmann und Haxthausen 1929
+• Hausmann and Haxthausen 1929

-• Seasonal accumulation March - June (exception: during holidays in warm countries)
+• Seasonal accumulation March-June (exception: during holidays in warm countries)

 • Independent of age

-• Women : Men = 9:1
+• Women : men = 9:1

-• Family accumulation in at least 20%.
+• Familial clustering in at least 20%.

 • Disruption of UV-induced immunosuppression.